jinghuazhao/QTR/HUA_methylation_analysis/README.md

   tReads <- matrix(0L, nrow=length(fData), ncol=length(methData))
   mReads <- matrix(0L, nrow=length(fData), ncol=length(methData))
 ```
-where `integer` is changed to `numeric` -- we don't have integer overflow but may have memory problem for a huge request (>250G).
+we don't have integer overflow but may have memory problem for a huge request (>250G).

-R/methods-BSraw.R involves length = nr*nc can be done similarly.
+R/methods-BSraw.R involves `length = nr*nc` and can be done similarly.

 ## Legacy experiments